 Note: Bills are calculated based on annual consumption of 10,000 kWh, taking into account all available conditional and non-conditional discounts.
+The lowest available offers in June 2015 and June 2016 were from Lumo and Powershop respectively.

 Table 6.3 Percentage changes in estimated bills between June 2015 and June 2016